dime-worldbank/emergency-response-procurement/01-stata/1-import/00-read_me-import.md

 ## Public sources

-* Portal da transparência, see [this getting started](https://www.portaltransparencia.gov.br/origem-dos-dados): A website that we have access to the federal expense composition.
+* [Portal da transparência](https://www.portaltransparencia.gov.br/origem-dos-dados): A website that we have access to the federal expense composition.
 It allows to download data of tenders and contracts monthly.
-* Compras dados,see (http://compras.dados.gov.br/): It is a website that allows to download almost every piece of information in the tender procces.
+* [Compras dados](http://compras.dados.gov.br/): It is a website that allows to download almost every piece of information in the tender procces.
 However, it is quite more difficult to download the data.

 ## Prite source